patbuc/neon/README.md

 ## Why

 Nobody needs another programming language.
-I just want to teach me two things.
+I just want to teach me two things:

-- How to write a compiler and a virtual machine
+- How to build a compiler and a virtual machine
-- How to use Rust
+- How to use Rust doing this

 So, I'm building <span style="color:rgb(240,0,255)">**Neon**</span>.